TheHive-Project/TheHiveDocs/admin/upgrade_to_thehive_3_5_and_es_7_x.md

 path.repo: backup
 ```

-Now, upgrade the application following the documentation for your Operating System, and ensure the service start successfully.
+Now, upgrade Elasticsearch to version 7.x following the documentation for your Operating System, and ensure the service start successfully.

 ## Update TheHive 3.5.0-RC1